List Chromatic Number of Finitary Matroids: A Generalization of Seymour's Result: Definition and basic properties of finitary matroids

 \begin{proof} If $B\in \mathcal{B}(\mathcal{M})$, then it is clearly independent.
 Suppose $\sigma (B)\neq S$ and let $x\in S-\sigma (B)$.
 Then for any $B_{0}\in [B]^{<\omega }$, since $B_{0}\subseteq B\subseteq \sigma (B)$, we have $r(B_{0}+x)>r(B_{0})$, so $r(B_{0}+x)=r(B_{0})+1=|B_{0}|+1=|B_{0}+x|$.
 Since all finite subsets of $B+x$ are either in this form or subset of $B$, by definition, we have $B+x\in \mathcal{I}(\mathcal{M})$, in contradiction, with the maximality of $B$.

 Now suppose $B\in \mathcal{I}(\mathcal{M})$ and $\sigma (B)=S$.
 We need to show that $B$ is maximal independent.
 Let $x\in S-B$.
-Then since $x\in \sigma (B)$, by lemma \ref{lm:lemma8}, there is a subset $B_{0}\in [B]^{<\omega }$, such that $r(B_{0}+x)=r(B_{0})=|B_{0}|<|B_{0}+x|$.
+Then since $x\in \sigma (B)$, by lemma \ref{MAT_lm:lemma8}, there is a subset $B_{0}\in [B]^{<\omega }$, such that $r(B_{0}+x)=r(B_{0})=|B_{0}|<|B_{0}+x|$.
 Since $B_{0}+x\in [B+x]^{<\omega }$, $B+x$ is not independent, so $B$ is maximal. \end{proof}

-In the next step, we define the contraction of a finitary matroid $\mathcal{M}=(S,r)$, by a subset $Z\subseteq S$.
+In the next step, we define the contraction a set $Z\subseteq S$ in a finitary matroid $\mathcal{M}=(S,r)$.
 For finite matroids, this is a matroid on the set $S-Z$, defined as for all $A\subseteq S-Z$, $r'(A)=r(A\cup Z)-r(Z)$.
 However, for finitary matroids, we cannot define the contraction by an infinite set that way, so we need a refined definition.

 \begin{definition} Let $\mathcal{M}=(S,r)$ be a finitary matroid and $Z\subseteq S$.
 The {\em contraction of $\mathcal{M}$ by $Z$ } is the pair $\mathcal{M}'=(S\setminus Z,r')$, where for $A\in [S-Z]^{<\omega }$ we let